marrink-lab/vermouth-martinize/doc/source/tutorials/water_biasing.rst

 while ``-water-bias`` and ``-water-bias-eps idr:0.5`` ensures that for the idr region defined, an additional nonbonded parameter with water is written to the nonbond_params.itp file.

+If you're working extensively with proteins which are fully disordered in Martini, it may be more convenient to use `Polyply <https://github.com/marrink-lab/polyply_1.0>`_ to generate the input parameters for your system than Martinize2, as Polyply does not require an atomistic input structure to generate these parameters.
+The `tutorial <https://github.com/marrink-lab/polyply_1.0/wiki/Tutorial:-Martini-3-IDPs>`_ on the Polyply wiki may be a useful starting point as an indication for Polyply can be used for this.